8333 Little River Turnpike

 College Steps is able to partner with virtually any college or university that emphasizes inclusively and is interested in opening its doors to this unique and novel supportive learning model.
 Our program is offered at no cost to our collegiate partners and offers a wonderful opportunity for matriculated students to take part in a valuable mentoring experience.
 Finally, a small class size of up to 10 students per year allows our staff to fully meet the needs of the scholars.

-College Steps is currently partnered with seven colleges and universities across New England and the Mid Atlantic and is sustainably developing at least two new partnerships per year.
+College Steps is currently partnered with twelve colleges and universities across New England and the Mid Atlantic and is sustainably developing at least two new partnerships per year.
 If you feel there is a need in your community that has yet to be filled or if you are interested in one of our existing programs, please reach out to us.

 |Public or private:||Public|